This statement applies to web pages starting with licensing-portal.ofcom.org.uk.

 Compliance status

-This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the following non-accessible content.
+This website is partially compliant with the Web Content Accessibility Guidelines version 2.2.
+AA standard due to the non-compliances listed below.

 Preparation of this accessibility statement

-This website was last tested on 15th March 2023.
-The test was carried out by Ofcom and the following tools were used.
+This website was last tested in February 2025.
+The test was carried out by Ofcom and the following tools were used in addition to other testing methods.